Understanding Pension Contributions Tax Relief in Ireland

 Lump sum pension payments are taxed as follows:

-Do Employer Pension Contributions Count Towards Annual Allowance?
+Do Employee Pension Contributions Count Towards Annual Allowance?

-Yes, pension tax relief on employer contributions counts towards the annual allowance.
-The annual allowance is the limit on the total amount of pension contributions, including both personal and employer contributions, that can benefit from tax relief in a given tax year.
+Yes, pension tax relief on employee contributions counts towards the annual allowance.
+The annual allowance is the limit on the total amount of pension contributions, not including employer contributions, that can benefit from tax relief in a given tax year.

 Pension Tax Relief for Self-Employed Individuals